zhukovdm/T1G4/README.md

 - [x] Choose a domain/topic for your homework.
 - [x] Create a conceptual model of that domain using UML Class Diagrams
 - [x] Create a textual description of what is represented in the domain model.
+- [x] Send the package for 1st review.
 - [x] Implement corrections on comments after 1st review.

 **Comments**